nemarvin/nemarvin.github.io/aboutme.md

 title: "About Me"
 ---

-I am a historian specializing in the French colonial world.
-My current book project explores the politics of race on the Indian Ocean island of Réunion, before and during the era of the French and Haitian Revolutions.
-My second project examines the role of Catholic orders and congregations as major slaveholders in the French empire, centering the experiences and resistance strategies of those enslaved on Church properties.
-I teach history at the University of Arkansas at Little Rock, where I am also a Gender Studies affiliate faculty member.
+I’m a historian of the French colonial world, with a focus on race, slavery, and religion.
+My first book examines the politics of race on the Indian Ocean island of Réunion during the age of the French and Haitian Revolutions.
+My second project investigates how Catholic orders and congregations shaped the French colonial slave system—and how enslaved people resisted on Church-run plantations.
+I teach history at the University of Arkansas at Little Rock.
+I’m passionate about helping students work together to understand history’s relevance in our lives and connect the past to present-day questions of justice and power.
 ![National_River_Park_Arkansas](fotoreminismaller.jpg)